Katharine Hepburn Portrait donated by Miss Hepburn

-The original print by Rufus Grider is in a “hidden collection” at the NYHS in New York city.
+The original painting by Rufus Grider is in a “hidden collection” at the New York Historical Society in New York City.
 The only copy was donated to the Society by Pamela Vittorio who purchased the rights to reproduce the image from the New York Historical Society.

 — Pamela Vittorio is an associate professor at the New School, historian, linguist, professional genealogist and direct descendant of Oliver Graham.

 The Society is grateful to the following members for the $15,000 donations to complete the matching funds to apply for a 1772 Foundation Grant to restore all 32 windows in the Hart House:

 Window Matching Grant enabled the Society to receive a $12,000 matching grant for Hart House window restoration from the 1772 Foundation working the Ct.
 Trust for Historic Preservation.
 David and Marie McFarlin, Arlene and Steve Sakatos, Tedd and Carol Levy, Wayne and Barbara Harms, Sally and Robert Boody, Sally and Sal D’Aquila, Ken and Aurelie Lewis, a Direct Descendant of Robert Chapman (who wishes to remain anonymous), Marge Anderson Legacy Funds, William E. Phillips and Barbara Smith, Linda Kinsella in memory of her husband George “Pete” Kinsella, friends and family of deceased member and volunteer Drinagh Garafulo.